Fredfromfrance1980/Section-speciale-Lagrangien-du-modele-VLCC-de-Vronsky/README.md

 - Version 7: The Lagrangian V.7 extends the extended equivalence of the VLCC by integrating the LPHD, LCFT, and LRTG laws into a unified action where gravity becomes a thermodynamic state of time

+- Version 8: The Lagrangian V.8 expands and unifies the morphogenic structure of the VLCC by explicitly integrating the temporal asymmetry Δt, the coupling σ²R and the Law of Quantum Relativity of Time (LRQT), establishing gravity, quantum dynamics and cosmological evolution as emergent manifestations of the internal morphogenesis of time.

 ## Author
 Frédérick Vronsky